You should apply when you have met all of the following requirements:

 You need to have the Pennsylvania criminal record check, Pennsylvania child abuse clearance, and the FBI background check.
 Clearances must be within a year of the date that your application is reviewed.

 Follow the link in the question above.
-The FBI check must be done through Cogent and the Pennsylvania Department of Education.
+All clearances must meet the requirements of the Pennsylvania Department of Education.
 You are responsible for the costs of these clearances.

-You must designate Messiah College as a score recipient when you register for tests.
+You must designate Messiah University as a score recipient when you register for tests.

 Some certifications require Praxis II, while others require PECT tests.
+See the Testing link to determine which test you will take for your certification area(s).
 You can take the culminating exams required for your certification as early as the summer before your senior year.
 If you do not want to have your certification delayed, you should plan to complete tests 2 months before you complete the program.

 To save time and money, it's very important to be sure that you are taking the correct tests.
 Check which tests are required for your certification area(s).